 - Which’s the most economical aircraft today?

-As always, the KPIs itself won’t improve the situation — but you know the saying, “if you can’t measure it, you can’t control it.”
+As always, the KPIs themselves won’t improve the situation — but you know the saying, “if you can’t measure it, you can’t control it.”

-That’s why I’m firmly convinced that it is inevitable to establish these KPIs and integrate it into your daily/real-time monitoring.
+I don’t think so at all.
+Moreover, I’m firmly convinced that it is inevitable to establish these KPIs and integrate them into an airline’s daily/real-time monitoring.

 - You will identify weaknesses (why are certain flights performing that bad?) and be able to set up countermeasures

 - You will be able to improve your customer communication due to the availability of more, more accurate and more up-to-date information

 - You will promote the topic of sustainability internally and create thought-provoking impulses

 - You will create transparency about CO2 across routes and aircraft